hamidreza-s/hamidreza-s.github.io/_posts/2016-02-09-erlang-scheduler-details.markdown

 ## Conclusion

 Although implementing a preemptive scheduling system could be complex but in case of Erlang it is not the responsibility of developer because the feature is inside the virtual machine.
-In the other hand the extra processing cost of tracking, balancing, selecting, executing, migrating and preempting processes is totally affordable when the system needs to scale on all processing resources with a high level of fairness and also responds timely in a real-time system.
+On the other hand the extra processing cost of tracking, balancing, selecting, executing, migrating and preempting processes is totally affordable when the system needs to scale on all processing resources with a high level of fairness and also responds timely in a real-time system.
 By the way it is worth mentioning that fully preemptive scheduling is a feature that nearly all operating systems support, but in case of high level platforms, languages or libraries it can be claimed that Erlang virtual machine is almost unique because JVM threads depend on operating system schedulers, [CAF](http://actor-framework.org/) which is a C++ actor library uses cooperative scheduling, Golang is not fully preemptive and it also applies to Python's Twisted, Ruby's Event Machine and Nodejs.
 It doesn't mean that it is the best option for every possible challenge, it means that if we need to implement a real-time system with low latency Erlang can be a good option.

 ## Resources